brendt/stitcher.io/src/content/blog/liskov-and-type-safety.md

 ## Benefits of the LSP

-Before exploring the details of type safety with inheritance –which is a very interesting topic– we should stop and ask ourselves what's to gain by following this principle.
+Before exploring the details of type safety with inheritance, a very interesting topic; we should stop and ask ourselves what's to gain by following this principle.

 I've explained what Barbara Liskov meant when she defined her substitution principle,